 Drawing from years of experience designing, implementing and managing a number of food and environmental justice projects (see: Young City Growers) I can help your organization assess internal food practices and move towards more socially and environmentally conscious outcomes.

-As a racial justice educator, I apply an Afrocentric Sharing Circle Model and other models from Afro-Indigenous Liberation traditions to facilitate system-level, agency and group dialogues (for participants of all ages) geared at raising critical Anti-Racist consciousness and strengthening equity practice skills in organizational cultures.
+As a racial justice educator, I apply an Afrocentric Sharing Circle Model and other models from Afro-Indigenous Liberation traditions to facilitate system-level, agency and group training sessions geared at raising critical Anti-Racist consciousness and strengthening equity practice skills in organizational cultures.
 As an equity consultant I can support your organization by carrying out an organizational assessment and provide recommendations and support services towards improving institutional DEI practices.

 Story-documenting and knowledge production are important tools in advancing liberatory practices for communities, groups and institutions.
 I have worked on projects (Gahu Research Project, CARE, Project SOIL) that have received various levels of research grants including SSHRC, Women’s College Hospital and municipal environmental funds.
 As an African Indigenous Knowledge Systems (AIKS) scholar, I am energized about about using creative arts-based and culture-based research practices towards advancing public justice for your group, organization or research project.